appsforartists/handlebars_zip_helper/README.md

 handlebars_zip_helper
 =====================

-Converts the lists given into a single list of dictionaries, like Python's `zip` function.
+Converts the lists given into a single list of dictionaries.
+Inspired by Python's `zip` function.

 For instance: